riyaadazad/multi-genre-project/_posts/2018-12-10-start-here.md

 3. How did the creator of the text get these ideas across to the reader or viewer? *Here you will comment on how the creator of the piece may have used, for example, literary, visual, or dramatic techniques to get his/her point across.*

-Quick jump to the first part of posts:
+Quick jump to the first part of posts (you can also use the previous/next post navigation below):
 1. Fiction 1: [Frankenstein](/multi-genre-project/frankenstein/)
 2. Fiction 2: [Poem: 'Artificial Intelligence'](/multi-genre-project/ai-poem/)
 3. Nonfiction: [Speech: 'A Matter of Trust'](/multi-genre-project/ai-matter-trust/)